 More contractors are paying attention to lean construction.
 At the ASCC Annual Conference back in September, I sat in on a contractor roundtable entitled “Increasing Margins Through Efficiencies.”
 That discussion focused largely on lean construction practices.
 One contractor talked about planning a centrally located jobsite rebar yard that made rebar more accessible, cutting down the time it takes workers to search for rebar and manpower to move piles from spot to spot throughout the course of a project.
 Another contractor talked about closely managing a construction schedule and ensuring any changes are communicated to the person who handles equipment rentals so you’re not paying for idle rental equipment on a jobsite.

 What became clear to me is that lean construction — or lean manufacturing or “lean” in whatever industry you are in — is based on the idea of preplanning to create efficiency.
-If you take the time upfront to plan a project, your savings down the road will increase exponentially.
+If you take the time to plan upfront, your savings down the road will increase exponentially.

 There is a wealth of information available about lean construction.
 Start online at the Lean Construction Institute, www.leanconstruction.org.
 And maybe you want to put the book The Toyota Way: 14 Management Principles from the World’s Greatest Manufacturer by Jeffrey Liker on your reading list; it will help you understand the “lean” philosophy.